cisagov/ScubaGoggles/baselines/Google Chat Minimum Viable Secure Configuration Baseline v0.1.md

 - [Set-up content moderation for Chat](https://support.google.com/a/answer/13471510?hl=en)

 ### Prerequisites
--   Chat history must be enabled to configure settings in this group.
+-   Chat history must be enabled for users to be able to report messages.

 ### Implementation